Jack Davis (Illinois politician): Early life and career

 Davis was born in Chicago, Illinois, on September 6, 1935, to Edna (née Haflei) and Russell Bender.
 His biological father died when he was a child and his mother got remarried to Melcher "M.C."
 Davis, who adopted Jack.
-He entered Southern Illinois University at age 15 and received a Bachelor of Arts degree in 1956.
-He attended Naval Officer Candidate School and served in the United States Navy as a Lieutenant from 1956 to 1959, flying EC-121 between Midway Island and Alaska.
-He married Virginia "Ginny" Griffin of Shelbyville, Illinois, with whom he had three children.
+He graduated valedictorian from Woodlawn High School in 1952.
+He then attended Southern Illinois University Carbondale where he earned a Bachelor of Science in education in 1956.
+After graduation, he joined the United States Navy.
+He served as a flying officer, reaching the rank of Lieutenant (junior grade).
+He was released from active duty in 1959.
+He did graduate work in psychology while working for the State of Illinois as the assistant director of a job training center in Decatur, Illinois.